 About Anti-Poverty Week

-Facilitating Groups
+Facilitating Group

-National and State Co-Chairs
+National and State Chairs

 The national and state co-chairs are:

-| National | Australian Capital Territory | New South Wales |
+Australian Capital Territory |

 |